keboola/developers-docs/cli/commands/push/index.md

 ## Example

-When you [create a configuration](/cli/commands/create-config/) of MySQL extractor the command will look like:
+When you [create a configuration](/cli/commands/create-config/) of the MySQL extractor, the command will look like this:

 ```
 ➜ kbc push --dry-run